Avaiga/taipy-doc/docs/knowledge_base/demos/face_recognition.md

-Welcome to Taipy's Face Recognition demonstration, where we showcase the remarkable abilities of our AI-powered platform.
+Welcome to Taipy's Face Recognition demonstration, where we showcase the remarkable abilities of our platform.
 In this demo, we will delve into the description and functionality of our Face Recognition demo, demonstrating how you can utilize Taipy's potential for real-time face detection and recognition.